Larry Mark

-Larry Mark (born August 8, 1985 in Ann Arbor, Michigan) is a former American soccer player.
+Larry Mark (born August 8, 1985) is an American former soccer player.

 Career

 College

 Mark attended DeMatha Catholic High School, and played his first two years of college soccer at Rutgers University before transferring to American University as a junior.
 He finished his Eagles career with 11 goals and 7 assists in 37 matches.

 Professional

-Mark turned professional with Crystal Palace Baltimore in the USL Second Division in 2007, and made his professional debut on May 5, 2007 as a substitute in a 1-0 loss to the Cincinnati Kings.
+Mark turned professional with Crystal Palace Baltimore in the USL Second Division in 2007, and made his professional debut on May 5, 2007, as a substitute in a 1–0 loss to the Cincinnati Kings.